-Hi there, Steve Kaufmann here.
-Today I want to talk about Japanese verbs and Japanese verb endings, but first I want to make a confession.
+Today I want to write about Japanese verbs and Japanese verb endings, but first I want to make a confession.

-I do these videos based on stuff that kind of crosses my mind for whatever reason.
-I do them without an awful lot of planning because I find that when it comes to languages and language learning and talking about languages spontaneity, randomness is somehow more effective than too much systemization.
+I write these blog posts based on topics that cross my mind for whatever reason.
+I write them without an awful lot of planning because I find that, when it comes to language learning and talking about languages, spontaneity is somehow more effective than too much systemization.
 So I have no terms to describe Japanese verbs.

-The reason I am on this subject of Japanese verbs is that in a video that I made quite a while ago about Japanese I said there are no verb endings to worry about in Japanese and someone commented and said there are.
+The reason I am on this subject of Japanese verbs is that in a video that I made quite a while ago about Japanese I said there are no verb endings to worry about in Japanese and someone commented saying there are.
 And, of course, when I think about it that person is right.
-What I meant was that I have never consulted Japanese verb tables the way I have consulted verb tables for Spanish, Portuguese, even Russian and so forth because the verbs don’t change for a person.
-I shouldn’t say that.
-There are not as many different possible endings as in these other languages.
+What I had meant to say was that I have never consulted Japanese verb tables the way I have consulted verb tables for Spanish, Portuguese, even declension tables fo Russian and so forth because there are not as many different possible endings as in these other languages.
 Or rather, endings don’t change as much for tense and person.

-There’s not that tremendous variety of endings, so how do Japanese verbs work and why is it that I never really looked upon them as having the same verb ending problems as these other languages.
-Mostly, I just got used to Japanese because in Japanese not only for verbs, but for adjectives and for nouns stuff happens at the end that determines the function of that word in a sentence and with enough input, listening and reading, and eventually using these, we just get used to these patterns.
+So how do Japanese verbs work and why is it that I never really looked upon them as having the same verb ending problems as these other languages?
+Mostly, I just got used to Japanese because, in Japanese, not only for verbs, but for adjectives, adverbs and nouns there are endings that determine the function of that word in a sentence and with enough input, listening and reading, and eventually using these, we just get used to these patterns.
 I don’t find I have to consult tables to refresh my memory on the different endings, the way I do in Romance languages for example.

-So, basically, I don’t see them as sort of verb endings per se.
-I just see them as sort of suffixes, call them endings, that have meanings that are attached to verbs, nouns, whatever, and there’s an unlimited number of them.
+So, basically, I don’t see this as a question of verb conjugations per se.
+I just see these things as suffixes, call them endings, that have meanings that are attached to verbs, nouns, etc., and there’s a large number of them.

-Every language has almost a sensual delight that we get in using the sort of idiosyncrasies of the language.
-In the case of Japanese, it’s playing with all these different things that get stacked onto the end of words to shape what we’re trying to say, to put in a certain amount of, again typically in Japanese, some hesitation and a chance to think about what you’re going to say.
+Every language has its idiosyncrasies which are the delightful unique features of that language.
+In the case of Japanese, it’s playing with all these different things that get stacked onto the end of words to shape what we’re trying to say, and enable us to inject a certain amount of typical Japanese hesitation, vagueness, understatement, indirectness or even just more time think about what you’re going to say.
 These are all part of the art of communication, Japanese style, which I love.
 It’s not about conjugation tables!